 Carlsen is the reigning World Champion and arguably the strongest player who ever lived.
 In 2013, at the age of 22, he defeated Viswanathan Anand to become the second youngest undisputed World Champion in history (Garry Kasparov beat him by a few months), though he’d already been the man to beat for the previous three years.
-He followed that up by claiming both the World Rapid and Blitz Championships in June 2014 before defending the big title against Anand in November 2014 and Sergey Karjakin in November 2016.
+He followed that up by claiming both the World Rapid and Blitz Championships in June 2014 before defending the big title against Anand in November 2014, Sergey Karjakin in November 2016 and Fabiano Caruana in November 2018.

 A child prodigy who memorised the names and populations of Norway’s 430 municipalities as a five-year-old, Magnus claimed the grandmaster title at 13 and was christened “the Mozart of Chess” by the Washington Post.
 His progress never stopped, and on the 1st January 2010, aged 19, he became the youngest player in history to rank as world no. 1.
 Although he disappointed many chess fans later that year by announcing his withdrawal from the World Championship cycle he went on to open up a huge ratings gap over his rivals and eventually surpassed Garry Kasparov’s record 2851 rating.

 actually coached Carlsen for a year in 2009/10, but stylistically they could